gelic-idealab/design-critique/README.md

 4. Enter the details in the browser (remove your headset).

 ***

+## More Info
+5. Save any existing sketches before making a new one
+2. Sign into Fashion Illustration account
+3. Enable Google Drive Backup for sketches and exported sketches
+4. Understand the difference between sketch files and model files
+5. Troubleshooting
+6. Helpful Links

 ## 5. Save any existing sketches before making a new one